infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Parameters

-#### cond: `str` (not empty), *Optional*
+#### cond: `str` (not empty), *Required*

 A condition that specifies which rows to update.
 This parameter should be a non-empty string representing a logical expression, a function, or any other form of conditional logic that evaluates to `True` for the rows that should be updated.
-If `cond` is not provided or set to `None`, the method will not perform any updates.

 #### data: `list[dict[str, Union[str, int, float]]]`